Identifying Champions in the Workplace to Increase Morale

 What is a Workplace Champion?

-A Workplace Champion is an employee that is dedicated to improving a certain area within the company.
+A Workplace Champion, or Employee Champion, is an employee that is dedicated to improving a certain area within the company.
 They’re generally high-performing, engaged employees that can pass this enthusiasm onto others.

 For example, a training champion will actively look for skills gaps and approach management with ideas for how to fill them.